Chinese Legalism — Definition, Belief, History and Facts

-Legalism is an ancient Chinese philosophical school that in regard to law, reform, governance, management, economy regulation, etc.
+Legalism is an ancient Chinese philosophical school regarding the law, reform, governance, management, economic regulation, etc.

-It valued equality, reform, efficiency of enforcement of law, and opposed of hierarchy and aristocracy.
+It valued equality, reform, the efficiency of enforcement of the law, and opposed of hierarchy and aristocracy.

 The ideology of Legalism included a complete and practical system, in which people would equally get rewarded for following the law or making contributions, and get punished for breaking the law, no matter which class one comes from.